telerik/ajax-docs/api/server/Telerik.Web.UI/RadTextBox.md

             It shares the common properties of all RadInput controls, including support for skins, styles for different states, empty message support, conditional postback on text change, flexible caret and button positioning, labels, and so on.
+            You can find information on the server API of RadTextBox at https://docs.telerik.com/devtools/aspnet-ajax/controls/textbox/server-side-programming/properties Properties.

 ## Inheritance Hierarchy